Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

     The critical strip 0 < Re(s) < 1 is the Possibility region of ζ(s).
     Superposed Distinctions coexist without determining a single outcome.
     ↓
-Existence: Real line / Critical line Re(s) = ½
+Existence: Real-axis resolution / Critical-line boundary
-    Distinctions actualised as measurements, lengths, quantities.
+    Distinctions actualised as measurable quantities.
-    Re(s) = ½: the Boundary between Existence and Possibility.
+    The real axis represents resolved numerical existence.
-    The Boundary fixed point — the self-symmetric midpoint of the system.
+    Within the complex zeta extension, Re(s) = ½ is the internal balance boundary between mirror-weightings.
-    Non-trivial zeros: the collapse events where accumulated Distinction cancels.
+    Non-trivial zeros: the collapse events where accumulated Distinction cancels on this balance boundary.
     ↓
 Continuation: The Riemann Hypothesis
     Does the Distinction structure maintain perfect symmetry at all scales?